The pressure is on for MPs to give their backing for a deal before the latest Brexit deadline of October 31.

 Hours before Parliament was due to vote on the deal in December, sensing a heavy defeat, the PM delayed the vote and returned to Brussels to seek reassurances about its implications.

-Despite her efforts, MPs rejected the deal in a meaningful vote on Tuesday.
+Despite her efforts, MPs rejected the deal in a meaningful vote earlier this year.

 - What is WTO Brexit?